Emmerson-Miranda/docs/vi.md

 Shift V
 Select text using up and down keys
 Press > or <
-Press . to repeat the action
+Press . to repeat the action as many times as needed
 ```

 # Copy & paste multiple lines